BiaWei/ahr999_api_server/README.md

 #### 2. Features

-- **Real-time Price Monitoring**: Monitors real-time price changes of cryptocurrencies like Bitcoin.
-Once started, it automatically fetches the BTC-USDT price data from OKX every minute, stores it, and calculates the AHR999 index.
+- **Real-time Price Monitoring**: Monitors real-time price changes of Bitcoin.
+Once started, it automatically fetches the BTC-USDT price data from OKX every minute and records it.

 - **AHR999 Index Calculation**: Calculates the AHR999 index using the latest price, 200-day average investment cost, and exponential growth model.

-- **Subscription Feature**: Allows users to subscribe to the current AHR999 index and receive notifications about price changes over the past minute through the Bark app.
+- **Subscription Feature**: Allows users to subscribe to the current AHR999 index and receive notifications about price changes over the past minute through the Bark app on iPhone.

 ---